[Last updated: 1 February 2026, unless otherwise noted]

 There is no requirement for an applicant company to conduct interviews with the CNMV.
 However, it is a common practice to hold meetings and interviews with the CNMV as part of the listing process, particularly with respect to application proceedings and approval of the prospectus.

-Securities to be admitted to trading will necessarily be represented by book entries (anotaciones en cuenta) and settled within IBERCLEAR, which is the Spanish central securities depository.
+Securities to be admitted to trading must be represented by book entries (anotaciones en cuenta) and settled within IBERCLEAR, which is the Spanish central securities depository.
 For secondary listings of foreign companies, securities will also be represented by book entries registered with IBERCLEAR, by means of either a "link entity" (entidad de enlace), which blocks the securities in its origin and is responsible for the relevant trading in Spain, or a direct account held in Clearstream.
+Additionally, pursuant to the Spanish Act on Securities Markets and Investment Services enacted in 2023, securities to be admitted to trading may also be represented by systems based on distributed ledger technology (DLT).
+However, as of the date of this document the legal regime applicable to securities represented by systems based on DLT is still subject to further regulatory development.